Criteria and Procedures

 The nominee should prepare a succinct electronic packet of materials for the Faculty Development Committee reviewers, including:

-- A statement (2-3 double -spaced pages) composed by the nominee that includes a discussion of how her/his educational philosophy is implemented in practice and a critical self-analysis of her/his teaching during the 2017 calendar year.
+- A statement (2-3 double -spaced pages) composed by the nominee that includes a discussion of how their educational philosophy is implemented in practice and a critical self-analysis of their teaching during the 2022 calendar year.
 The statement must not exceed 3 double-spaced pages, 12 pt. font, one inch margins.
 Nominees may attach a list of references if needed.

 - Copies of student evaluations from the previous year;